thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Organization

 Write a few sentences about the organization team.
-You only need a few sentences explaining who the organization team is, whether they did a good job, and whether you’d work with them again.
+You only need a few sentences explaining who the organization team is, whether they did a good job, and whether you'd work with them again.
 Generally, long-winded stories about the organization team are not necessary.

 ### Budget